fpscan/docstest/docs/library/caprice32.md

 A M3U file is a simple text file with one disk per line (see https://en.wikipedia.org/wiki/M3U).

-Example : **Alive (F).m3u**
+Example: **Alive (F).m3u**

     Alive (F) - Disk 1A.dsk
     Alive (F) - Disk 1B.dsk

 Path can be absolute or relative to the location of the M3U file.

-When a game ask for it, you can change the current disk in the RetroArch 'Disk Control' menu :
+When a game ask for it, you can change the current disk in the RetroArch 'Disk Control' menu:

- * Eject the current disk with 'Disk Cycle Tray Status'.
+* Eject the current disk with 'Disk Cycle Tray Status'
- * Select the right disk index.
+* Select the right disk index
- * Insert the new disk with 'Disk Cycle Tray Status'.
+* Insert the new disk with 'Disk Cycle Tray Status'

 ### Geometry and timing

-- The Caprice32 core's core provided FPS is 50
+* The Caprice32 core's core provided FPS is 50
-- The Caprice32 core's core provided sample rate is 44.100
+* The Caprice32 core's core provided sample rate is 44.100
-- The Caprice32 core's core provided aspect ratio is 3/4
+* The Caprice32 core's core provided aspect ratio is 3/4

 ## Usage